 The solution has no impact on existing 5GC procedures.
-The DNS AF may act as an MNO internal AF, and use available 5GC APIs to communicate with the CN entities to authenticate UEs/services, to infer UE location and to trigger traffic steering, as defined e.g., in 3GPP TS 23.502, clauses 4.3.6.4 and 4.3.6.3.Please clarify which entity from the 5GC
+The DNS AF may act as an MNO internal AF, and use available 5GC APIs to communicate with the CN entities to authenticate UEs/services, to infer UE location and to trigger traffic steering, as defined e.g., in 3GPP TS 23.502, clauses 4.3.6.4 and 4.3.6.3.

+The DNS AF should be defined as a 3GPP NF and its usage of existing 5GC procedures should be described in the 3GPP specifications.

+Editor’s Note: This clause will be finalized when the EN of the previous clauses are closed.

+Please clarify which entity from the 5GC